 This innovative curriculum is designed for students to take risks and fail forward.

-One of the many areas that The Pine Crest Fund supports is faculty excellence.
 All year long, faculty, administrators, and staff are able to take advantage of stimulating professional development activities — sometimes right on campus.

 Design thinking is a methodology for creative, complex problem solving.
 A design thinker questions and explores possibilities with a clear goal in mind: creating a solution, service, or product that benefits the end user.
 This technique is often described as human-centered because it is rooted in empathy and aimed at understanding a person or group of people.

 Before setting up classrooms and welcoming students for the first day of school in August, Pine Crest School faculty participated in the Teachers Teaching Teachers professional development day.
-Now in its sixth year, teachers participate in a variety of peer-led learning sessions where they connected with colleagues, exchanged expertise, and engaged in dialogue about best practices.
+Now in its ninth year, teachers participate in a variety of peer-led learning sessions where they connected with colleagues, exchanged expertise, and engaged in dialogue about best practices.

 Pine Crest alumnus and Houston Rockets point guard Brandon Knight ’10 recently gifted Pine Crest School with the modernization of the performance training facility in Lane Hall on the Fort Lauderdale campus.